BagasAjiSaputra/Weddings/README.md

-# 💍 Weddings — Personal Wedding Story Website
+# Weddings — Personal Wedding Story Site

 A beautifully designed interactive storytelling website for a wedding event, built using **Next.js**, **Tailwind CSS**, and **Framer Motion**.
 This project captures a love story through elegant scroll-based animations and visuals.